About Richard Hayes

 A patient brought everyone Klondike ice cream bars!

-Lisa and I celebrated my appetite by getting sushi!
+I celebrated my appetite by getting sushi!

-Please pray for a good friend, Miranda who is pregnant with twins.
+Please pray for a good friend, Miranda, who is pregnant with twins.
 She has been hospitalized until the babies are born.

 Thank you for everything and press on friends, Rich